LuneDeCuivre/RA-gamemaker-studio-implementation/README.md

 Fill in the information in RA_MENU_CREATE.

 Congrats!
 You're done!
 Now just the "easy" part of coding all the achievements.
-To make the user code an achievement, use the achievement trigger example.
+To make the user unlock an achievement, use the achievement trigger example.